Content Map Terms

 • Shortness of breath or chest pain

-• New pox lesions on multiple parts of your body
+• New pox blisters on multiple parts of your body

 Mpox is usually a mild illness and most people recover on their own after a few weeks.
-People experiencing more severe disease may require medications to manage pain or skin infections, or in rare cases, need other supportive treatment in hospital.
+People experiencing severe disease may need medications to manage pain or skin infections.
+In rare cases, some people may need treatment in hospital.

 Vaccination against mpox